demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 * You've added a transformer script which determines the OU where the user will be created, in the Active Directory outgoing mapper, in the User Profile incident type and schema type, under the "ou" field.
 * You're using LDAPS in the Active Directory (port 636) integration.
 * You've specified a password generation script in the *IAM - Activate User In Active Directory* playbook inputs, under the *PasswordGenerationScriptName*, and that script complies with your domain's password complexity policy.

+##### Why am I seeing unwanted app updates?
+You may have rules configured in Okta which automatically update user information for every new user.
+If you want to have those updates provisioned to the rest of the apps, you will need to follow the process of adding additional fields under the "Advanced" section.